athomasq/athomasq.github.io/essays/steve.md

 *Later that day...*

 **Stephen:**  Can you help me think through our IC decision today?
-I'm not sure I understood your process and I'd like to double click on it.
+I'm not sure I understood your process.

 **STEVE:** *(affably)*  Of course.